A massive hot Jupiter orbiting a metal-rich early-M star discovered in the TESS full frame images: Discussions

 \subsection{Metallicity preference of hot and warm Jupiters around M dwarfs}

-In order to compare the planet-metallicity dependence to probe the similarity of the planet formation history, we next investigate the metallicity distribution of four planet groups: hot and warm Jupiters around G ($0.90 \leq M_{\ast}\leq 1.06\ M_{\odot}$) and M dwarfs based on the discoveries retrieved from the NASA Exoplanet Archive \citep{Akeson2013}.
-Here we define the hot and warm Jupiter groups with a semi-major axis boundary cut of 0.1 AU.
+In order to compare the planet-metallicity dependence to probe the similarity of the planet formation history, we next investigate the metallicity distribution of four planet groups: HJG, WJG, HJM and WJM, corresponding to hot and warm Jupiters around G ($0.90 \leq M_{\ast}\leq 1.06\ M_{\odot}$) and M dwarfs based on the discoveries retrieved from the NASA Exoplanet Archive \citep{Akeson2013}.
+To take the planet insolation into consideration, here we define the hot and warm Jupiter groups with a scaled semi-major axis ($a/R_{\ast}$) and planet mass boundary cut.
+We designate hot Jupiters as planets having mass above 0.3 $M_{J}$ and $a/R_{\ast}<20$ while cold Jupiters as those with $a/R_{\ast}>20$.
+Under this definition, our sample contains 103 HJG, 70 WJG, 9 HJM and 12 WJM.
 First, both hot and warm Jupiters are likely to form around metal-rich G-type stars.
 These two samples have a similar preference for stellar metallicity, both of which have a median [Fe/H] around 0.14 dex as shown in Figure~\ref{iron}.
-Interestingly, most hot Jupiters are orbiting M dwarfs with even higher super-solar metallicity ($\sim 0.3$ dex).
+Interestingly, most hot Jupiters are orbiting M dwarfs with even higher super-solar metallicity ($\sim$0.28 dex).
 Such a strong dependence between giant planets and stellar metallicity favors the core accretion formation mechanism \citep{Santos2004,Fischer2005,Sousa2011,WWang2018}.
-Meanwhile, the iron abundances of M dwarfs that host warm Jupiters have a much wider distribution, from $-0.3$ to 0.3 dex with a median of $\sim 0.05$ dex.
+Meanwhile, the iron abundances of M dwarfs that host warm Jupiters have a much wider distribution, from $-0.3$ to 0.3 dex with a median of 0.06 dex.
 Therefore, the formation of warm Jupiters around M dwarfs is probably less sensitive to stellar metallicity, indicating a different formation pathway that is less dependent on metallicity.
-Finally, for both metal-poor ([Fe/H]$\lesssim -0.2$ dex) G and M stars that host gas giants, the planet is likely to be warm and located beyond 0.1 AU to the host star.
 But it is still possible that this feature is biased due to the limited M dwarf sample size or different facilities and methods used to measure the iron abundance.
 Future observations and homogeneous spectroscopic analysis may help draw a firm conclusion.